 S.D.
-Gov. Noem Defends Ban Of Abortion Pill
+Gov. Noem Defends Ban of Abortion Pill

 She also insisted it's a state's right to decide which drugs are going to be available to its residents.

-“Many of those decisions are made at the state level, they absolutely are,” she said.
-“That's what states do… there are certain protections that are guarded under the Constitution of the United States.
-The rest of these items are left to the states, the 10th amendment guarantees us that.”
+"Many of those decisions are made at the state level, they absolutely are," she said.
+"That's what states do … there are certain protections that are guarded under the Constitution of the United States."

-“What the Supreme Court said was that the Constitution does not give a woman the right to have an abortion,” she continued.
-“That means that in each state they will make the decision how they handle these situations…”

-And in South Dakota, she said, “we've already had a bill passed that set on telemedicine abortions, that we don't believe it should be available, because it is a dangerous situation for those individuals without being medically supervised by a physician.”

 © 2022 Newsmax.
 All rights reserved.